thetechprepper/emcomm-tools-os-community/overlay/etc/skel/.navit/maps/README.md

-# Adding a Map to Navit
+# Adding Maps to Navit (Option 1)

+Note: Use this approach if you only need offline maps for Navit.

 1. Visit [Navit - Planet Extractor](http://maps3.navit-project.org/)